Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Computing the CDF

-with $\J(\x) = +\infty$ if the path remains forever in $X \setminus Q$.
+with $\J(\x) = +\infty$ if the path remains forever in $X \setminus Q,$ which can happen if a route specified by $F$ contains loops.
 The recursive relationship among $\J$ values makes it easy to recover all of them by solving a linear system

 We will now consider a version of the problem with a total of $M$ different routes $F_1, \ldots, F_M$, each of them with its own pair of running and terminal costs $(K_i, q_i)$ defined on the same graph.
 These routes are equivalent to the modes in a PDMP.
 To simplify the notation, we will use $K_i(\x)$ as a shorthand for $K_i \left(\x, F_i(\x) \right).$ We define a random route-switching process by assuming that there is a chance of switching to another route after each step.
-That is, if the current route is $F_i$, the probability $p_{ij}$ of switching to $F_j$ after the next step is known a priori for all $i,j \in \M= \{1, \ldots, M\}.$ The number of steps is now a random variable, along with the cost paid for each future step.
+That is, if the current route is $F_i$, the probability $p_{ij}$ of switching to $F_j$ after the next step is known a priori for all $i,j \in \M= \{1, \ldots, M\}.$ The number of steps is now a random variable, along with the cost paid for all future steps.
 In defining the new random cumulative cost $\J_i(\x)$, we note that the subscript only encodes the initial route used in the first step as we depart from $\x.$ It is easy to see that $u_i(\x) = \E\left[\J_i(\x)\right]$ should satisfy a recursive relation

-It is worth noting that this system of $MN$ linear equations lacks the nice causal property that we enjoyed in the deterministic case.
-Assuming that $\J(\x)$ is finite for every $\x \in X$, we know that the system \cref{eq:disc_determ_DP} must be triangular up to permutation (since there would be no loops in paths specified by $F$ on $X\setminus Q$).
-The same is clearly not true for \cref{eq:disc_expect_DP} and loops can easily arise as a result of random route-switching.
+It is worth noting that this system of $MN$ linear equations lacks the nice causal property that we enjoyed in the deterministic (single route) case.
+There we knew that a finite $\J(\x)$ implied that the path from $\x$ prescribed by $F$ included no loops and reached $Q$ in a finite number of steps.
+As a result, the part of system \cref{eq:disc_determ_DP} corresponding to such finite $\J$'s was always triangular up to a permutation.
+The same is clearly not true for the multi-route case of \cref{eq:disc_expect_DP}, where loops can easily arise as a result of random route-switching.

 We note that this process can be also interpreted as a Markov chain on an extended graph.
 One would create $M$ copies of the original graph (on the nodes $\x^i_n$) with each route (or mode) $F_i$ represented as a separate ``layer'' and inter-layer transitions governed by $p_{ij}$'s. \Cref{fig:discrete} illustrates one such example with two modes and associated probabilities $p_{11}, p_{12}, p_{21},$ and $p_{22}$.
 In the special case of $K_i \equiv 1$ and $q_i \equiv 0$ for all $i \in \M$, the above equations for $u_i$'s are simply describing the {\em mean hitting time} for the set $Q \times \M$.
 However, we are interested in more general costs and would also like to compute the full CDFs $w_i(\x,s) = \PP(\J_i(\x) \leq s)$ for each $\J_i.$ It is easy to show that these functions must satisfy a recursive relationship